juangelos/juangelos.github.io/oop-is-mental.md

 That’s not to say these illusions are a waste of time.
 Quite the opposite.
 Code organization paradigms—whether procedural, object-oriented, or functional—are the mental scaffolding we use to keep from going insane.
 Each helps us decide where to place logic, how to handle data, and what to compose and reuse.
 If we tried to manage a system of any considerable size in raw assembly, we’d never get anything done.
 So yes, these paradigms are all imaginary—and that’s the point.

-In the sections below, we’ll explore a wide array of these “imaginations” (i.e., paradigms) and the subtle ways they shape both our design process and our final applications.
+In the sections below, we’ll explore a wide array of these “mental models” (i.e., paradigms) and the subtle ways they shape both our design process and our final applications.
 We’ll also look at the overhead these abstractions can introduce, and why, despite the performance costs, we willingly embrace them.

 ---